-Detentions are held on an agreed-upon day after school or during lunch.
+Detentions are held on an agreed-upon day after school, during lunch, and Saturdays.
 Times will be determined depending on the campus.
 If a student does not show up or is late for a detention, they will be issued a second detention, and will still need to re-serve the initial one.
-During detention, students may be asked to complete tasks which relate to their misbehavior, provide restitution to the school for the misconduct, or may be asked to complete work, at the discretion of school staff.
+A student serving a Saturday detention, will be sent back home if they are more than 5 minutes late.
+If a student misses a Saturday detention, it will become an automatic indoor suspension, this includes anyone sent home due to late arrival.
+During detention, students may be asked to complete tasks which relate to their misbehavior, provide restitution to the school for the misconduct at the discretion of school staff.
 This should not be seen as a time for students to complete their normal homework.
 A student must be promptly picked up after serving a detention.
-If they are not, they will be asked to go to after-care, for which the parent would incur an aftercare charge.
+Lower school students will be asked to go to after-care, for which the parent would incur an aftercare charge if not picked up on time.
+After 3 detentions a student will receive an in-door suspension, resulting in the loss of privileges such as: field trips, school trips, culmination activities.